 For colleagues looking to hold briefing meetings or informal team brainstorms, we offer our members’ lounge equipped with comfortable seating, fast wifi and coffee on tap.
 For colleagues working on projects that require silence and full concentration, we have numerous meeting rooms and quiet zones throughout the building that will allow members to shut off and get work done to meet deadlines.

 At Origin Workspace, we believe we’ve created something of a perfect balance and created a synergetic mix between shared and private space.
-In total, Origin will be over 42,000 square feet with a combination of lounge, hot-desk, dedicated desk and cellular office space available.
+In total, Origin Workspace is 42,000 square feet with a combination of lounge, hot-desk, dedicated desk and cellular office space available.
 But in addition, every aspect of our coworking space, services and experiences have been designed to encourage connection, sharing and learning, whilst still providing enough space for staff members to take phone calls, work privately or enjoy some peace and quiet.